Best Cheap Health Insurance in Washington, D.C. (2025)

 Medicaid: Free coverage for those who qualify

-You can qualify for free government health insurance, called Medicaid, if you make $32,379 per year or less as a single person ($68,952 for a family of four).
+You can qualify for free government health insurance, called Medicaid, if you make $32,379 per year or less as an individual.
 Pregnant women, families with young children, those younger than 21, elderly people and those with qualifying disabilities may be eligible for Medicaid with a higher income.

 Silver plans with cost-sharing reductions (CSRs): Best for discounted coverage